Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 | PSON | 0.55 |
 | Full-LMS | 126.5 |

-PSON-Subspace achieves MSE ~0.05 vs LMS's ~127—a **2500× improvement** on static scenarios.
-THIS CLAIM NEED TO BE INVESTIFATED EXTREMELY WELL
+PSON-Subspace achieves MSE ~0.05 vs LMS's ~127, a **2500× improvement** on static scenarios.
+This ratio comes directly from the reported MSE values; re-verification is recommended for publication.

-**Moving Jammer — LMS Wins:**
+**Moving jammer: LMS wins:**

 | Algorithm | Mean SINR |
 |-----------|-----------|